Nikvetwow/Graphic-Design/README.md

 # Graphic-Design
-I am also doing Graphic Design with AI, Adobe Photoshop and Microsoft Pubisher.
+I am also doing Graphic Design with AI, Adobe Photoshop and Microsoft Publisher.